 There are a variety of programs available to create high quality artwork.
 Whether you are a beginner, intermediate or advanced artist, there is something for everyone.
 Here are some recommendations:

-- Microsoft Word: If you are just getting started and feel overwhelmed, try creating a basic design in Microsoft Word, and work up to more complicated designs
+- Microsoft Word or Publisher: If you are just getting started and feel overwhelmed, try creating a basic design in Microsoft Word or Publisher, and then work up to more complicated designs

-- Silhouette Studio: Free design software; created to be used with the Silhouette Machine, but can be used for free by anyone.
+- Silhouette Studio: Silhouette Studio was created to be used with the Silhouette Machine but it can be used by anyone.
+They have a free version with limited options, or a paid version that has more options available.

 - Cricut Design Space: Cricut also offers design software that is free for anyone to use and there are tons of tutorials on YouTube showing how to use it.